peterjordaninfo/appernetic-hugo-project/content/blog/in-response-to-why-we-report-data.md

 ![Beta dashboard used at Liverpool John Moores University](https://res.cloudinary.com/df1mif8sk/image/upload/v1483892290/hugo/lmudashboard_qppcsf.jpg)<br>
 _Beta dashboard used at Liverpool John Moores University(LMU)_

 I’d add to this the challenge of getting users to engage with a dashboard or report in the first place.
 You might share a regular dashboard to managers or stakeholders or have a screen in a lobby or team area.
-But how do you encourage people to read it, discuss it and act on it, rathe than go 'dashboard blind'?
+But how do you encourage people to read it, discuss it and act on it, rather than go 'dashboard blind'?

 Dominic, in fact, provides the answer: **Provide actionable insights**.
 For me, that means:
  * KPIs, _not_ metrics
  * Annotate

 [Avinash Kaushik defines](https://www.kaushik.net/avinash/web-analytics-101-definitions-goals-metrics-kpis-dimensions-targets/) a **metric** as a number (a count or ratio) and  **KPI** as a  a metric that helps you understand how you are doing against your objectives.
 So for me, the LMU dashboard is preferable to the Co-op example he cites, since the latter shows no KPIs or benchmarks.